ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.47.0-open-v9.64.0}

 Set branch protection settings
-:   Developed a new utility to set recommended branch protection settings to all the repositories saved in the pipeline run
+:   Developed a new utility to set recommended branch protection settings to all the repositories saved in the pipeline run.

 ### Updates for DevSecOps version - open-v9.63.1 and open-v10.46.1
 {: #devsecops-open-v10.46.1-open-v9.63.1}

 Sonarqube analysis with community edition
-:   Stop sonarqube analysis in case of community edition as sonarqube analysis is not available in community edition
+:   Stop sonarqube analysis in case of community edition as sonarqube analysis is not available in community edition.

 ### Updates for DevSecOps version - open-v9.62.0 and open-v10.45.0
 {: #devsecops-open-v10.45.0-open-v9.62.0}

 Enhanced sonarqube configuration
-:   Enahanced sonarqube configuration for multi branch projects
+:   Enhanced sonarqube configuration for multi branch projects.

 ### Updates for DevSecOps version - open-v9.61.0 and open-v10.44.0
 {: #devsecops-open-v10.44.0-open-v9.61.0}